Compliance: Performance

 MC conducts tax affairs in accordance with the following basic principles.

-MC seeks to maintain mutual understanding with the local tax authorities whenever necessary, so that MC and its subsidiaries should be subject to proper tax administration in the relevant jurisdictions where they operate.
+MC seeks to maintain mutual understanding with local tax authorities whenever necessary to ensure proper tax administration in the jurisdictions where MC and its subsidiaries operate.